Chideme/chideme.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
-I am a passionate and driven individual with a multidisciplinary background in information science and finance.
-Currently, I am pursuing a Ph.D. in Computer Science and Information Engineering at National Kaohsiung University of Science and Technology.
+Welcome I am a Ph.D. candidate in Computer Science and Information Engineering at National Kaohsiung University of Science and Technology.
+With a multidisciplinary background spanning information science and finance, my work focuses on the intersection of evolutionary computation and reliable systems.

 My Research
 ======
- Working on improving the efficiency of evolutionary algorithms, with a particular focus on enhancing algorithmic performance for financial data and real-time trading systems.
+ My research centers on AI Safety and Validation.
+While I initially worked with evolutionary methods to optimize financial trading systems, I have pivoted toward a critical challenge in modern AI: reliability.
+I am currently building frameworks that employ evolutionary algorithms to validate, falsify, and ensure the safety of complex data-driven systems.

 My Background
 ======
-I obtained a Master of Science in Information and Finance Management from National Taipei University of Technology.
-During my master's studies, I explored the intersection of information science and finance.
-My research focused on optimizing trading strategy portfolios using genetic algorithms.
+I hold a Master of Science in Information and Finance Management from National Taipei University of Technology.
+During my master's studies, I explored the synergy between algorithmic theory and financial application, specifically optimizing trading strategy portfolios using genetic algorithms.
+This foundation in high-stakes optimization now drives my doctoral work in system safety.